shuliakleonid/Todo-List/README.md

 In the case of a bug report, bugfix or a suggestions, please feel very free to open an issue.

 #### Pull request
-Pull requests are always welcome, and I'll do my best to do reviews as fast as I can.
+Pull requests are always welcome, and I'll do my best to do review as fast as I can.

 ## Get Help
 - Contact me on zeleny777@email.com
-- If appropriate, [open an issue](https://github.com/shuliakleonid/todoList/issues) on GitHub
+- If appropriate, [open an issue](https://github.com/shuliakleonid/Todo-List/issues) on GitHub

 ## Links